dibyendumajumdar/ravi-vscode-debugger/README.md

 Installation on Windows 10
 --------------------------
-You can install the Ravi Debug extension from VSCode Marketplace - search for 'Ravi Debug'.
+You can install the Ravi Debug extension from VSCode Marketplace - search for 'Ravi/Lua 5.3 Debugger'.
 A pre-built binary is included in the installation - note that this does not have JIT enabled.

 Issues
 ------